Creating import report definitions for line items

 4. Specify or select the budget name.

-5. Specify the name for your report and a short description in the Report Name and description fields.
+5. Specify the name for your report and provide a short description.

 Note: The report name becomes the import file name, and must not contain any special characters or spaces.